ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/task_tracker/README.md

 To do this, there are two options.
 If you would like to set everything up automatically, you can:
 * Fill out the setup.config file with login credentials
-* Run the setup.py script to automatically create a action, table, and queue
+* Run the setup.py script to automatically create an automatic rule, data table, and message destination
 * Manually add the integration user to the tasktrackerqueue users list

-OR you can set everything up manually by carrying out the following instructions.
+* Add the Task History table to an incident tab to make it visible OR you can set everything up manually by carrying out the following instructions.